Saiyato/volumio-kodi-plugin/README.md

 If you enable the plugin in the plugins section in Volumio it will automatically start, you might want to reboot first after installation.
 ![Alt text](/images/plugin_enabled.png?raw=true "Plugin enabled")

-The system settings section allows you to change the amount of memory reserved for the gpu and whether the HDMI port should be considered hotplug.
+The system settings section allows you to change the amount of memory reserved for the gpu and wether the HDMI port should be considered hotplug.
 ![Alt text](/images/system_settings.png?raw=true "System settings")

 The sound settings section allows you to override ALSA's default soundcard, thus enabling you to use your DAC in Kodi.
 Also, if you are using a Kali reclocker, you might want to configure the delay (of 0.7 seconds).